johncoleman83/printf/README.md

 ``_printf()`` uses the pointer to that specifier function to call the specifier function on the next argument from the ``arg_list``.
 Each specifier function writes a character one at a time as determined from the value in ``arg_list``.
-Our code writes the characters to a buffer, but it could be quickly modified to write instead to standard output.
-For instances of the format string that are not specifiers (non '%' prefixed characters, whatever character is processed in the ``format`` string is written to the buffer one at a time.
+Our code writes the characters to the buffer, in the 'buffer' branch and in the 'bo-buffer' branch, our code is instead written to standard output.
+For instances of the format string that are not specifiers (non '%' prefixed characters, whatever character is processed in the ``format`` string is written to the buffer one at a time (or written to the standard output).
 When the buffer is full or in the end of ``_printf``, the buffer is then written to standard output using ``write()`` function.

 ## File List

-* ``./_printf.c``: custom ``printf()`` function that loops through format string to then use a callback function, which finds the associated helper function, which writes characters to a buffer to be printed with custom ``_putchar()`` function that writes characters to standard output one at a time.
+* ``./_printf.c``: custom ``printf()`` function that loops through format string to then use a callback function, which finds the associated helper function, which writes characters to buffer or standard output using custom ``_putchar()`` function.
 * ``./match_specifier.c``: helper function file to match the given directive with the associated helper print function